Thursday, February 28, 2013

 Grilled Shrimp with Avocado Salsa

 I am a serious seafood lover.
 So when I found this recipe at Woman Know Thyself's Facebook page, I had to borrow it.
+It is so amazingly delicious!

 Ingredients: